-- Finishes to any non-feature masonry must be solid render, not 'bag & painting'. - Facebrick blockwork is not permitted (primary, secondary, side and rear walls). - Masonry used as a feature material must be a contemporary architectural style brick different to that used as the main house brick and/or laid in a feature pattern, i.e. stack bond.
-Please refer to acceptable feature brick examples on page 16. - Finishes to the Primary Street and/or Secondary Street façade must return back around the other walls and extend back: - a) For built to boundary walls, the full length of the wall, or - For other walls to the first change in the vertical plane of the wall or window or door edge (excluding corner windows).
+- To give a sense of variety and interest, a mix of materials and colours must be used to all walls of your home facing a street, open space or park frontage. - A minimum of 3 variations of colour and materials (excluding windows, doors and garage doors) must be incorporated. - Double or 1.5 height face brick is not permitted anywhere. - Second hand materials are not permitted unless they are used as highlight architectural elements. - Your colour scheme must be primarily muted, coastal tones.
+Limited and controlled featured highlight colours may be approved on merit. - Each application is to be accompanied by an External Colour Schedule clearly nominating the location and extent of colours and materials. - Finishes to any non-feature masonry must be solid render, not 'bag & painting'. - Face brick blockwork is not permitted (primary, secondary, side and rear walls). - · Face brick is not permitted as a feature material. - Masonry used as a feature material must be a contemporary architectural style brick different to that used as the main house brick and/or laid in a feature pattern, i.e. stack bond.
+Please refer to acceptable feature brick examples on page 18. - Finishes to the Primary Street and/or Secondary Street façade must return back around the other walls and extend back: - a) For built to boundary walls, the full length of the wall, or - b) For other walls to the first change in the vertical plane of the wall or window or door edge (excluding corner windows).